adhuliya/ws-misc/snippets/README.md

 # Useful Snippets

-Useful snippets for reference and reusability.
+Useful snippets for reference and re-usability.

 This is a collection of programs that demonstrate the